missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How To Find Federal Court Records In Missouri?

-Interested parties can obtain federal court records online through the PACER database at a small fee, depending on the number of pages viewed.
-Federal court documents can also be acquired from the National Archives and Records Administration in Missouri by contacting the clerk’s office.
+Interested parties may obtain federal court records online through the PACER database at a small fee, depending on the number of pages viewed.
+Federal court documents may also be acquired from the National Archives and Records Administration in Missouri by contacting the clerk’s office.
 However, the first step is to visit the relevant court clerk’s office to get the case number and storage location.
 A case order form must be completed, which is available at the appropriate District Court of Missouri.
-The application can be submitted through fax or mail or online, and charges may apply.
+The application may be submitted via fax or mail or online, and charges may apply.

 Clerk’s Office of the Eastern District Court